hunlreev/Sidescroller-Survival-2D/README.txt

 STARTER IDEAS TO IMPLEMENT
 - GUI to interact with
 - Some sort of introduction for a story
-- Way to pick a class
+- Way to pick a class (three classes)
 - Get and use loot

 ADDITIONAL IDEAS TO IMPLEMENT (IF WE HAVE TIME)